 Then the lettering honouring those who gave their lives during the 1st World War were re-painted.

 Re-pointing was also carried out to the wall underneath the granite kerb edging along the base.

 Further re-pointing was carried out to the walls either side of the enclosure, and this was done to finish everything off.

 It’s impossible to picture every face behind all of the names inscribed on memorials up and down the country but here in Horrabridge there are 16 names set into the granite memorial honouring the local men killed during the First World War.
 Below are the biographies of those men.
-Compiled by Peter Hamilton-Leggett, they give us an insight as to who these men were.
+Compiled by Peter Hamilton-Leggett, they give us an insight as to who these brave men were.

 Sergeant Alfred Barnett BALDWIN.